MDFEM: Multivariate decomposition finite element method for elliptic PDEs with uniform random diffusion coefficients using higher-order QMC and FEM: Conclusion and further work

 \section{Conclusion and further work}

-In this work we have proposed a novel MDFEM applying to solve elliptic PDEs with uniform random diffusion coefficients.
+In this work we have proposed the MDFEM which is an algorithm combining the MDM with the FEM and have applied it to elliptic PDEs with uniform random diffusion coefficients.
 We have analyzed the error and the computational cost of the proposed method.
 It has been theoretically shown that our method is competitive with SLQMCFEM in term of error versus computational cost.

 We give some further remarks on implementing the MDFEM.
-Once the active set of the MDFEM is constructed, the different parts of the decomposed form can be computed in parallel.
+Once the active set of the MDFEM is selected, the different parts of the decomposed form can be computed in parallel.
 Moreover, because of the recursive structure of the anchored decomposition there is a chance to save computational cost by reducing the number of repeated function evaluations.
-Such a method has been analyzed in \cite{Gil17Eff}.
+Such a method has been analyzed in~\cite{GKNW2018}.

 The general MDM is shown to be efficient for infinite-dimensional integrals with respect to general probability measures, and it is capable of retrieving a convergence rate very close to that of the used cubature rules for the finite-dimensional integrals.
-Our present analysis for MDFEM is restricted to uniform diffusion coefficients, respectively, to integrals with respect to uniform distributions.
-We expect a similar efficiency for log-normal coefficients, that is, when $a(\bsx,\bsy):=\exp(Z(\bsx,\bsy))$ where $Z$ is a Gaussian random field.
-In this setting, a challenging problem is to develop cubature rules to compute integrals with respect to Gaussian distribution, especially with arbitrarily higher-order convergence rates.
-This is the subject of our forthcoming research.
+The analysis in this paper for the MDFEM is restricted to uniform diffusion coefficients, i.e., to integrals with respect to uniform distributions.
+This analysis has been extended to log-normal diffusion coefficients, that is, when $a(\bsx,\bsy) = \exp(Z(\bsx,\bsy))$ where $Z$ is a Gaussian random field in~\cite{NN2021}.